alexvaua/rolling/README.md

-## Zero downtime deployment (rolling) in test environment by Ansible.
+## Zero downtime deployment (rolling) within test environment by Ansible.

 On the hosts node we need to install Vagrant and VirtualBox as a HV.